Hej Hej Hej,

 The typical cost associated with visiting a doctor might range from 100-300 SEK depending on where in Sweden are you visiting the Vårdcentral in.
 But since I am an International student studying at Lund University, I am medically insured by the Lund university.
 So whatever cost I bear for the doctors and even for any procedure & medicines, is refundable to me.
 For information regarding the refund process through insurance, you can visit your university’s administration/ international office.

-My advice: If you do not have a sever case, first try and visit Apotek and let them know about your problem since they can suggest some medicines which do not require prescription and can help you get through your problem.
+My advice: If you do not have a severe case, first try and visit Apotek and let them know about your problem since they can suggest some medicines which do not require prescription and can help you get through your problem.
 If the issue still persists, then certainly take help of Vårdcentral and get better.

 In the end I would say, Be safe and healthy.
 Take care!